Article 15 / NJP

 Here are the basic rules and regulations for how an Article 15 should be processed.

 Article 15, UCMJ, allows a commander to impose punishment without the necessity of a trial.
 This is called nonjudicial punishment.
-In the sea-services, you will hear the procedure referred to as Captain’s Mast (or Admiral’s Mast) or Office Hours.
+In the sea-services, you will hear the procedure referred to as Captain’s Mast (or Admiral’s Mast) or Office Hours in the Marine Corps.

 An Article 15 hearing is not a conviction—it is an administrative punishment.
-If you have been investigated by any MCIO there may be a record of that arrest and the charges in your NCIC records.
-Sometimes an Article 15 for those allegations is reported as a conviction.
-You should check for this and there is a process to have the record corrected.
+If you have been investigated by any MCIO and the case has been disposed of at NJP, there still may be a record of that arrest and the charges in the federal database of arrests and convictions Sometimes an Article 15 for those allegations is reported as a conviction.
+You should check for this, especially when applying for a job that wants to know about any prior military service.
+There is a process to have inaccurate records corrected.

 There is a statute of limitations for Article 15—punishment cannot be imposed more than two years after the alleged misconduct.
 However, it may be the situation where it’s a good idea to waive the limitation, especially if you are at Article 15 for relatively serious offenses that could result in a very significant punishment at court-martial.
 Give us a call to discuss.